 More often than not, most webmasters would kick off into optimising on-page elements such as java scripts and web design elements.
 But only a few brands look outside the box and find out the real issue — their web hosting service provider.

 Your web host provider is crucial in determining how fast your website loads.
 That said, relying on a poor hosting service will be detrimental for your brand and may cost you significant amounts of loss in revenue, aside from negative search rankings.

 When using WordPress as your CMS, you might notice that you can toggle plugins on or off to activate and deactivate them respectively.
-This feature is useful for users who want to keep their plugins dormant before ultimately deciding to use them in the future.
+This feature is useful for users who want to keep their plugins dormant before deciding to use them.

-Keeping unwanted plugins dormant and unused will add up to your website’s dead weight.
-That said, the best way to prevent unnecessary plugins from slowing your website down is to remove them completely.
+Keeping unwanted plugins dormant and unused will add to your website’s dead weight.
+Removing unnecessary plugins from slowing your website down is the best way to prevent them.

 To start, here are a few pointers to remember when it comes to site plugins:

-- Make sure to install essential and necessary plugins only.
+- Make sure to install essential plugins only.

 - Delete leftover files and minified CSS/JS after deleting a website plugin

-- If you have an inactive plugin for over a couple months, think about deleting it from your site.
+- If you have an inactive plugin for over a few months, consider deleting it from your site.

 - Only keep updated and compatible plugins in your site.